Texas–Indian wars: Republic of Texas: 1836–1845

 The Republic of Texas era with the Indians can be divided into three phases: the diplomacy of President Sam Houston during his first term, the hostility of President Mirabeau B. Lamar, and the resumed diplomatic efforts of Houston's second term.
 Houston led the republic to negotiate with the Comanche.
 They said they would stop raiding if they were given sufficient amounts of what they considered prerequisites for peaceful relations: gifts, trade, and regular face-to-face diplomacy.
 Houston, who enjoyed a good reputation among Indians, had married a mixed-race woman of Cherokee descent.
 He had lived in Indian Territory for years and learned about their cultures.
-He was willing to meet with the Comanche on their terms and believed, as a matter of policy, that it was worth it to buy a few thousand dollars worth of presents.
+He was willing to meet with the Comanche on their terms and believed, as a matter of policy, that it was worth it to buy a few thousand dollars' worth of presents.
 The republic could not support the huge cost of a standing army for defense, and it might not be able to defeat the assembled might of the entire Comanche-Kiowa alliance, especially if they received Mexican help.

-Texans were disturbed by accounts of the continued captivity of thousands of children and women, especially because of the stories by those rescued or ransomed.
+Texans were disturbed by accounts of the continued captivity of children and women, especially because of the stories by those rescued or ransomed.
 They made increased demands for the republic to retaliate against the Comanche.
 Under Lamar, the Republic of Texas waged war on the Comanche, invaded Comancheria, burned villages, attacked and destroyed numerous war bands, but the effort bankrupted the fledgling republic.
-More importantly, although the Texas forces succeeded in rescuing large numbers of hostages, thousands remained in captivity.
+More importantly, although the Texas forces succeeded in rescuing large numbers of hostages, many remained in captivity.
 Houston was elected to his second term in large part because of the failure of Lamar's Indian policies.